 What is the new filing deadline for clients who received an extension?

-The extended tax filing deadline is October 15th, but it’s usually in their best interest to file as soon as possible.
+The extended tax filing deadline is October 15th (or the next closest business day if that falls on a weekend or holiday, but it’s usually in their best interest to file as soon as possible.
 Even though they will not accrue fees for late filing during this time, they could still be accruing fees if they have an outstanding tax payment.

 How do I file taxes for clients with a filing extension?